galister/wlx-overlay-s/README.md

 ### Modifiers get stuck in weird ways

-This is a rare issue that can make your desktop not react to click or keys due to a modifier being stuck somewhere.
+This is a rare issue that can make KDE Plasma not react to click or keys due to what seems to be a race condition with modifiers.
 Restarting the overlay fixes this.

 ### X11 limitations